Travel Grants

 • Must complete Responsible Conduct of Research (RCR) training.
 This requirement can be met in one of two ways:

-• Designated RCR Workshops – Students may use attendance at one of our designated RCR professional development workshops for credit.
+• Responsible Conduct of Research (RCR) workshops – Students may use attendance at one of our designated RCR professional development workshops for credit.
 Please check workshop descriptions to ensure that they meet the requirement.
-Attendance at one of these workshops can also be used towards the professional development workshop requirement.
-Note: RCR Workshops do not count towards the 3 workshops requirement when applying for the travel grant.
+For questions, please contact ORIC or your advisor.

-Applying for a Travel Grant
+Applying for a Travel Award

 3. Once your application is submitted, you'll receive a confirmation message.
 Your application will be reviewed during the next evaluation period and you'll be notified of acceptance or denial within four weeks of the submission deadline.